Crystal Central America: 33 nights from Fort Lauderdale with Crystal Symphony

 Fuerte Amador

-If, on the other hand, you are a shopping lover, in the island there are a lot of shops where you can find products of all kinds.
-For example, located near the ruins of Panama Viejo, there is the Artisans Market.
-It is the best place to buy local handicrafts.
-The best way to reach the island is aboard a cruise ship.
-Choose a cruise departing from Fuerte Amador or that has the island as a stop is the best choice for those who want to explore the beauty of the Panama Canal and the Caribbean.
+If you are lucky you might happen to be at the exact moment when a ship passes by so that you can experience and appreciate this unique experience.
+If, on the other hand, you are a shopping lover, within the island you can find a series of different shops where you can find products of all kinds and shops specializing in the sale of typical local handicrafts.
+A cruise that starts from Fuerte Amador or that has the island as a stop is the best choice for those who want to explore the beauty of the Panama Canal and the Caribbean.

 Manta